mattd429/nodejs-express/docs/Routes-and-Controllers.md

 ```
 >**NOTE**: Most of our routes for the nodejs-express will simply use strings and not string patterns and regular expressions.

+### Route parameters

+Route parameters are named *URL segments* used to capture at their position in the URL.
+The named segments are prefixed with a colon and then the name(e.g. `/:your_parameter_name/`.
+The captured values are stored in the `req.params` object using the parameter names as keys (e.g. `req.params.your_parameter_name`).